Skutlis/DAT250_weekly_exercises/dat250-expass7.md

 I had problems to compile and and run the compiled files through the terminal when i used a maven project. <br>
 I solved this by extracting the java-files from that project, and put them together in a folder with all the jars needed<br>
 to run RabbitMQ.
-The errors i got was ClasNotFound and ClassDefNotFound
+The errors i initially got was ClasNotFound and ClassDefNotFound

 ## Experiment 2